dennisreimann/uiengine/docs/ui.md

 ## Configuration

-This is what the options and their defaults look like:
+This is what the full options look like:

 ```js
 {